filodb/FiloDB/README.md

 * Only ingestion through Spark / Spark Streaming, and CLI ingestion via CSV files.
 * Only string, Int, Long partition keys and Long/Timestamp/Int/Double sort keys are supported, but many more to come
 * CSV export from CLI will only read data from one node of a cluster.

-## Roadmap

-Your input is appreciated!

-* Support for many more data types and sort and partition keys - please give us your input!
-* Non-Spark ingestion API.
-Your input is again needed.
-* In-memory caching for significant query speedup
-* Projections.
-Often-repeated queries can be sped up significantly with projections.
-* Use of GPU and SIMD instructions to speed up queries

 ## Building and Testing